SEPT 15-18, 2022 *SOLD OUT*

 Check in begins at Noon on Thursday.
 29029 will kick off at 3pm on Thursday.
 We will have motivational speakers that afternoon to inspire everyone for the challenge ahead.
 The hiking challenge begins at 6am on Friday morning and continues until 6pm on Saturday evening.
 Some people hike through the night, some sleep for a while and go again on Saturday.
 After the conclusion of the challenge, we have a ceremony to recognize everyone’s efforts on the mountain, and a party Saturday night to cap things off.
 Departure is Sunday by 10am.

 Whistler #1 participants will enjoy three nights accommodations in the 4-star Fairmont Chateau Hotel in Whistler village, directly across from the base area!
-Single entry tickets are for one bed in shared room with 2 beds.
+A Single Entry ticket includes your own bed in a shared, double occupancy room, with each participant having their own bed.
 You can request your roommate after purchase.

 Yes.
 If you are traveling as a couple to Whistler #1 and wish to share a king bed you may request this during the participant onboarding process.
 King rooms will be allocated on a first come, first served basis.